 A mini Stonehenge was discovered in all the undergrowth!
 We are going to save all these lovely original old decorative stones to place in a border around the big pond.
-They should all have a circular stone that sits on top but up to now we haven't found them.
+According to the farm's owner they should all have a circular stone that sits on top, but up to now we haven't found them.
 We live in hope!

 Towards the end of the day a very tired but happy Hubby suggested a bonfire to clear the area, we quickly assembled it and the enjoyable task of burning all the dead wood and weeds was begun.
 We did save all the good logs (especially the old apple wood) for the house fire.
-To say it started as large would be an understatement, we lit the fire at about 3pm and on looking out the window when I went up to bed at 11.30pm the embers were still casting a eiry glow across the field.
+To say it was big would be an understatement, we lit the fire at about 3pm and on looking out the window when I went up to bed at 11.30pm the embers were still casting a eerie glow across the field.

 It was a happy weekend with lots achieved, lots of laughs, and the difference that we can see today is truly amazing.
 We finished the weekend off with lovely hot bubbly baths and a tasty roast chicken, cooked in the Aga surrounded by vegetables, while we soaked.
 We watched 'Lost' on TV and went to bed chilled and happy (and aching in muscles we didn't even know we had).

 The back door of the farmhouse - welcoming at last.